 Caught at a DUI Checkpoint in Orange County?
 Contact a Drunk Driving Defense Attorney

 If you have spent any time on a Friday or Saturday evening driving the streets of Orange County, chances are you've run into a DUI checkpoint.
-If you were arrested at a DUI checkpoint, Law Office of Michael L. Guisti want you to know police need to follow a very strict procedure—or your case could be dismissed.
+If you were arrested at a DUI checkpoint, Law Office of Michael L. Guisti wants you to know police need to follow a very strict procedure—or your case could be dismissed.
 Police make a pretense that the purpose of these DUI checkpoints is to "deter" people from driving drunk, but our Orange County DUI lawyers and you know full good and well the purpose is to arrest drunk drivers.

 According to the landmark 1987 California Supreme Court case of Ingersoll v.
 Palmer, DUI checkpoints must adhere to specific requirements in order to be constitutionally recognized.
 If they do not, you could possibly get your DUI charges reduced or even dismissed.